 Many modern cameras cannot only take still pictures, but also record videos.
 The 1DX Mark II indeed provides for movie recording, while the 1D Mark III does not.
 The highest resolution format that the 1DX Mark II can use is 4K/60p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 1D Mark III and the 1DX Mark II are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 1DX Mark II has a higher magnification than the one of the 1D Mark III (0.76x vs 0.58x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 1D Mark III and Canon 1D X Mark II in connection with corresponding information for a sample of similar cameras.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The 1DX Mark II has a touchscreen, while the 1D Mark III has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.